 • Afterwards, your jpeg files will be uploaded to your own password-protected gallery for viewing purposes.

-• If you purchased the digital files, a custom flash drive will be mailed to you, and while you wait, you will be able to download files from your gallery.
+• If you purchased the digital files, you will be able to download files from your gallery.

 • Depending on your package details, printed images and/or album(s) may be included and may be ordered.